chainwayxyz/risc0-to-bitvm2/README.md

 ## Risc0 to Succinct Proofs

-BitVM requires a Groth16 proof with one public input.
+BitVM requires a Groth16 proof (preferably with one public input).
 We have implemented the necessary functionalities to support this.

 ## Setup